Oppo Digital

 OPPO Digital Inc. (OPPO影音) is an overseas division of Chinese multinational electronics company Oppo.

-Established in 2004 in Menlo Park, California, USA, it conducted all of its sales online.
+Established in 2004 in Menlo Park, California, it conducted all of its sales online.
 OPPO Digital offered audio and video equipment, including Blu-ray Disc players and personal audio products such as headphones.

 In April 2018, OPPO Digital announced they were stopping production and development of new products but would continue to support existing customers.

 Products

 In 2007 and 2008, OPPO introduced the DV-980H and DV-983H, DVD-to-1080p upconversion, multi-format players.

 In 2009, OPPO introduced a "universal" Blu-ray player, BDP-83, compatible with DVD-Audio and Super Audio CD formats.
 The unit included a video decoder from MediaTek and a video processing chip from Anchor Bay Technologies.